Updated - Wednesday 19 June

-We’re investing £900,000 to replace our old gas mains and services with new plastic pipe to ensure a continued safe and reliable gas supply to the local area.
+We're continuing to carry out gas network upgrades in Station Road, Woldingham.
+We're replacing our old gas mains and services with new plastic pipe to ensure a continued safe and reliable gas supply to the local area as part of this £900,000 project.

 Northern work area - between Woldingham Road and Croft Road

-Due to carriageway restrictions, HGVs will need to follow our safe alternative diversion route via Woldingham Road, A22 Godstone Road, Hillbury Road, Westhall Road, The Green, Limpsfield Road, The Ridge and Northdown Road.
+A safe alternative diversion route has been setup for HGVs due to carriageway restrictions.
+These vehicles should follow our alternative diversion via Woldingham Road, A22 Godstone Road, Hillbury Road, Westhall Road, The Green, Limpsfield Road, The Ridge and Northdown Road.

 Southern work area - between Croft Road and Slines Oak Road

-Our second team will be working southwards from Station Road’s junction with Croft Road to Slines Oak Road for approximately 32 weeks.
+Our second team of engineers is working southwards from Station Road's junction with Croft Road towards Slines Oak Road.

 We understand that people can get frustrated by roadworks.
 However, the new plastic pipe has a minimum lifespan of 80 years.
 This means that when the work is complete, Woldingham residents and businesses will continue to enjoy the benefits of a safe and reliable gas supply for years to come.